spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/10-vm-dashboard.md

 The Spectro VM Dashboard offers a web console accessible from the **Virtual Machines** tab that appears on the cluster overview page when VM Management is enabled.

-When the dashboard is enabled, the default view displays a list of the Virtual Machines (VMs) deployed in the Kubernetes namespace you select from the **Namespace drop-down Menu**.
-The first time you see this view, it will appear blank.
-As you add VMs, they will be listed on the page.
-You can filter on VM status and search for VMs by their name or label.
+The first time you enable the dashboard, the default view will appear blank.
+Although you can deploy Virtual Machines (VMs) from the default namespace, we recommend creating at least one namespace dedicated to VMs.
+To learn how, refer to [Create a Namespace]().
+Namespaces will be listed in the **Namespace drop-down Menu** at the top of the dashboard.
+As you deploy VMs within a namespace, the VMs within the selected Namespace will be listed on the dashboard.

-At the top of the Spectro VM Dashboard, the **Namespace drop-down Menu** allows you to select a namespace.
-Although you can deploy virtual machines from the default namespace, we recommend creating at least one namespace dedicated to VMs.
+You can select a VM from the list to view its details and perform actions on it.
+You can access standard VM operations from the **three-dot Menu** at the right of each listed VM, or from the **Actions drop-down Menu** that displays when you view VM details.

 <br />